cerb/cerb.github.io/_docs/setup/configure/security.md

 ### Remote Administration

-This section configures the _whitelist_ of IPs that are able to access the `/debug` and `/cron` pages without a session.
+This section configures the _allowlist_ of IPs that are able to access the `/debug` and `/cron` pages without a session.

 ### Session Expiration